Agency MP & Silva lands Premier League TV rights in Middle East

 The Premier League is the richest in the world in terms of TV revenue and outperforms Spanish and German rivals when it comes to selling overseas.

-"There is a lot of appetite for football and the Premier League is the best league in the world," Radrizzani said.
+"There is a lot of appetite for football and the Premier League is the best league in the world," said Radrizzani.